Treasure Island Resort & Casino: Prairie Island Indian Community

 In 1936, the Prairie Island Indian Community was recognized by the federal government and had established acreage as the reservation.
 Prairie Island Indian Community has grown into a successful and flourishing tribe with tremendous help from Treasure Island Resort & Casino.
 Because of the Regulatory Act of 1988, they have established Treasure Island Resort & Casino and through this have established several services.
 The services on Prairie Island that didn’t exist prior to gaming include educational programs and scholarships, social services, financial planning services, improved water and sewer systems, water treatment facility, health care facility, community center, tribal government center, tribal courtroom, tribal police chief and exercise facilities.
-Tribal gaming is an important vessel to all Indian communities.
 Tribal gaming is now among the top 14 employers in Minnesota.
 In Goodhue County, gaming has helped create more than 1,600 new tax-paying jobs and is credited with dramatically reducing the number of residents on welfare by 67%.
 As the largest employer in Goodhue County, Prairie Island provides for nearly $14 million in state and federal taxes annually.
 Prairie Island Indian Community also owns Dakota Station (gas station and convenience store) and Mount Frontenac (golf course).
-Indian gaming has also allowed tribes, including the Prairie Island Indian Community, to resume the important Indian custom of sharing.
 Since 1994, the community has donated nearly $17.5 million to many Indian and non-Indian causes.
 Organizations that have benefited since gaming was established on Prairie Island include: March of Dimes, Spare Key, American Diabetes, Muscular Dystrophy Association, Special Olympics, veterans organizations, Toys for Tots, Salvation Army, area hospitals and schools, United Way, environmental and wildlife preservation groups and many others.